castaway/dbix-class-book/chapters/06-Components-and-extending.md

     }
     );

-This time we don't need the `retrieve_on_insert` as the value is set into the object from the Perl code.
+As implied by the key names, `set_on_create` is set to a true value to have TimeStamp provide a datetime value when a new Row is `create`d, and `set_on_update` controls whether TimeStamp will update the value in the field when updates are made to the Row.
+As we want the field to contain only the datetime the Post was created, we only set the former.
+This time we don't need the `retrieve_on_insert` as the value is set into the object from the Perl code, and doesn't need fetching from the database.

-In either case we `create` new Post entries just by supplying all the required other needed values and leaving out the `created_date` value:
+After choosing a method to use and setting up the Post Result class, we now `create` new Post entries just by supplying all the required other needed values and leaving out the `created_date` value:

     my $schema = MyBlog::Schema->connect("dbi:mysql:dbname=myblog", "myuser", "mypassword");